 Enough talking…here are my favorite places:

 If you’re staying for more than a few days and coming with friends & family, you’re better off renting a house.
-We’ve done our research and Mas des Verans is the best!!
+We’ve done our research and our house Mas de la Roubine is the best!!
 No we’re not biased!!
 (Ps: we’ve also listed our home here in case anyone’s up for a swap swap.
-Yes we’re still travellers at heart).
-I’ll probably write another post about the renovations of our house if anyone’s interested..
+Yes, we’re still travellers at heart).

 But if you prefer a hotel:

 Sous les Figuiers is walking distance to town.
 Sweet, well priced and delicious breakfasts.

 Mas des Figues is a welcoming agro-tourism / b&b outside town tested by our friends, with a big garden including 1,000 olive trees and more than 4,000 roses.

 Mas de l’Amarine is a little bike ride away, a very special property with art all around, a beautiful pool and the best chef in town.
 If you’re not staying there, try to have dinner in the garden.

 Le Chateau des Alpilles is the grande dame of St Remy.
 A small castle with an incredible park and centuries-old platane trees where you can also have dinner.
 Fancy but very special.

 Le Hameau des Baux is a 15′ drive away in the village of Le Paradou, new and wonderful for families, tastefully decorated, beautiful pool and lots of different accommodations possible.